magoo/Vault-for-Incident-Responders/README.md

 Success!
 Data written to: secret/myname
 ```

-This requests the secret, but instead of accessing it directly, it wraps the value it would respond with within a burner token, and returns the token.
+This requests the secret, but instead of accessing it directly, it wraps the value it would respond with within a one time use token, and returns the token.

 ```bash
 ➜  ~ vault read -wrap-ttl="1m" secret/myname